augcog/ROAR_Sim/readme.md

 # ROAR Carla Simlulation

 ### QuickStart
+0. Download the this code [here](https://drive.google.com/file/d/12vOc6ukmZjkahjXZCWq-hy0iDBiEuEZq/view?usp=sharing) [as of writing this readme, we still need to create a public github repo]
 1. Download the right distribution of Carla for your Operation System [here](https://drive.google.com/drive/folders/1xGz2r6fiXCHn57_ZOS710RX2IoCKzWWx)
     - You should download either `roar_easy_linux.zip` or `roar_easy_windows.zip`
 2. Initiate a virtual environment.